-With the growth in email usage and Social Media communication, many businesses have decided that their phone system is now obsolete.
-But what these companies have failed to consider is that consumers want choice, not to be dictated to about how or when they should make contact.
+With the growth in email usage and Social Media communication, many businesses have decided that their phone system is obsolete.
+But these companies have failed to consider that people want choice, not to be dictated to about how or when they should make contact.
 So, rather than removing communication channels, it’s more important than ever that companies find ways to offer more ways, not less, for customers to make contact.

-A bit like some so-called media experts suggesting that “TV is dead”, there are those who see traditional phone lines as defunct.
-However, studies continue to show that professional business phone systems are still an integral part of the sales and customer support process.
-That’s why it’s more important than ever that you find the “right” business phone system to satisfy the demands of your customers while also supporting communication internally.
+Like some so-called media experts suggesting that “TV is dead, ” some see traditional phone lines as defunct.
+However, studies continue to show that professional business phone systems are still integral to the sales and customer support process.
+That’s why it’s more important than ever that you find the “right” business phone system to satisfy your customers’ demands while supporting internal communication.

 Office phone systems have evolved from the major investments they used to be.
-Even so, you still need to understand which option would be best for your business.
+You still need to understand which option would be best for your business.
 The following is a guide on how to choose the right business phone system.

 What Business Phone System Options are Available?

 The first step to choosing the right office phone system is understanding what options you have.
-There are three main office phone systems covered in this guide – Traditional PBX, IP PBX, and Virtual VOIP systems.
+Three main office phone systems are covered in this guide – Traditional PBX, IP PBX, and Virtual VOIP systems.
 These options each have their own subsystems – such as cloud vs on-site VOIP solutions and the choice between browser and app-based virtual solutions.

 Traditional “On-Premise” PBX